Silverwood Lake is a recreational hot spot in Southern California, especially if you have in mind fishing for stripers, trout and largemouth bass.

 The lake record is around 15 pounds, which isn’t particularly big by California catfish standards.

-That said, Silverwood Lake often has pretty good numbers of channel cats, often in the 2- to 5-pound range, which makes them ideal for eating.
+That said, Silverwood Lake often has good numbers of channel cats, often in the 2- to 5-pound range, making them ideal for eating.

 One solid plan is to use cut baits and target the Cleghorn cove area.